-Q: For which machine sizes is site balancing more effective—small and medium machines or heavy duty machines?
+Q: For which machine sizes are site balancing more effective—small and medium machines or heavy-duty machines?

 A: In general terms, the larger a machine, the more expensive and difficult it is to move.
 Thus the strongest case for field balancing is for larger machines.
 However, machines like fans can be quite small and easy to access.
 Field balancing is not limited to large expensive machinery.
 It really depends on the application and the access to insert correction weights.

-Q: Is site balancing a valuable condition to ask for during engineering and procurement stages?
+Q: Is site balancing a valuable condition to ask for during the engineering and procurement stages?